chartjs/chartjs-plugin-annotation/README.md

 	// ID of the scale to bind onto
 	scaleID: 'y-axis-0',

+	useTicks: true, // optional, and helpful if using 'x-axis-0' with ticks for data and mode = 'vertical'

 	// Data value to draw the line at
 	value: 25,